loxilb-io/loxilbdocs/docs/k3k-virtual-cluster.md

 reboot
 ```

-Double check if the new vistual cluster is created in host cluster:
+Double check if the new virtual cluster is created in host cluster:

 ```
 $ kubectl get pods -A